datajango/Home/README.md

 Could it be #1 sqlite 3?

 Yes, that's right.
 It's Python the only language with its own built-in in-memory file-based SQL relational database.
 Instantaneously create as many relational databases as you need.
 Most applications only need one, by the way.
 The fact that Python applications can use a relational database without installing any additional software only adds to the many people love the Python programming language.

+I think the main three packages are number one python, number two pip and number three setuptools.
+The fact that a Python environment contains Python itself is the entire point of a virtual Python environment.
+Only there is nothing "virtual" about it.
+It's so not virtual that it in fact has it's own copy of the Python executable.
+But the next two package say it all.
+Number two is pip.